 The ACLU of Idaho strives for a state free of discrimination based on sexual orientation and gender identity.
-This means an individual who identifies as part of the LGBTQ community can live openly, where our identities, relationships and families are respected, and where there is fair treatment on the job, in schools, housing, public places, health care and government programs.
+That is, we work toward building an Idaho where an individual who identifies as part of the LGBTQ community can live openly, with dignity, and with the same civil rights and protections as everyone else.
+Our LGBTQ+ community should live in an Idaho where their identities, relationships and families are respected, and, just like everyone else, should be treated fairly on the job, in schools, housing, public places, health care and government programs.

 Basic Rights and Liberties In Idaho

 Only two counties in Idaho have NDO’s.
 Ada county passed a non-discrimination ordinance in 2020 based on sexual orientation or gender identity and applies to areas like employment, housing and public accommodations.
-Latah county also has an anti-discrimination ordinance in place but it only covers county employees.
+Latah county also has an anti-discrimination ordinance in place that cannot discriminate because of sexual orientation and gender identity, this only applicable to county employees.

-In order to help you exercise these rights, if you feel you have been discriminated against, file a police report in the city where the potential discrimination occured.
 If the potential discrimination happened in a city without a nondiscrimination ordinance, you may not be protected.
-Contact our office and the Idaho Human Rights Commission for more information.
+Please Contact our office and the Idaho Human Rights Commission for more information on referrals and other avenues you can take.

 Does Idaho have Statewide Protections?